msheroubi/scripts/README.md

-## Script Directory

-A list of various scripts and their applications.
-These scripts require other dependencies to function but are posted here just as examples.

 ### Data Generation

 * data_generation.py - Used for my honours thesis to generate consistent cypher and sql inserts.
 Uses Faker library and lists of common nouns, verbs and interests.